anisiapopescu/AP_old.github.io/index.md

 ## Research projects

 ### A gestural account of sesquisyllables
-  Sesquisyllables - words involving tense vowels or diphthongs followed by a liquid consonant (*feel, file, pier, pyre*) - receive variable syllable count judgments.
-This study proposes that syllable count judgments are related to subsegmental representations in the rime, and in particular to the gestural specification of coda liquids.
+  Sesquisyllables - words involving tense vowels or diphthongs followed by a liquid consonant (*feel, file, pier, pyre*) - receive variable syllable count judgments (non monsyllabic) from native speakers.
+This project investigates the reasons behind this variation in syllable weight perception and that syllable count judgments are related to subsegmental representations in the rime, and in particular to the gestural specification of coda liquids.
 (Popescu,  54th Meeting of the Chicago Linguistic Society CLS54, Popescu & Chitoran (in preparation))

 ### Coarticulation and Reading acquisition
   This study investigates the relationship between reading proficiency and coarticulatory organization, a fundamental correlate of spoken language fluency, in beginning readers of German, a language which supports rather consistent grapheme-to-phoneme relationships.
 Results show that more proficient readers exhibit lower degrees of anticipatory coarticulation in CV sequences. ([Popescu & Noiray, LLD, 2021](https://www.tandfonline.com/doi/full/10.1080/15475441.2021.1941032))